dart-lang/site-www/src/tools/pub/cmd/pub-get.md

-If a dependency is added to the pubspec and then `pub get` is run, it gets the new dependency and any of its transitive dependencies and updates the links in the `packages` directory, and the mapping in the `.packages` file.
+If a dependency is added to the pubspec and then `pub get` is run, it gets the new dependency and any of its transitive dependencies and updates the mapping in the `.packages` file and the links in the `packages` directory.
-However, it won't change the versions of any already-acquired dependencies unless that's necessary to get the new dependency.
+However, pub won't change the versions of any already-acquired dependencies unless that's necessary to get the new dependency.

 ## Removing a dependency

-If a dependency is removed from the pubspec and then `pub get` is run, it removes the dependency from the `packages` directory, and the `.packages` file, thus making it unavailable for importing.
+If a dependency is removed from the pubspec and then `pub get` is run, it removes the dependency from the `.packages` file and `packages` directory, thus making it unavailable for importing.
 Any transitive dependencies of the removed dependency are also removed, as long as no remaining immediate dependencies also depend on them.
 Removing a dependency never changes the versions of any